thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ### Requesting Changes to Personal Data

 There are several cases for change requests concerning personal data (which involves name, gender, date of birth, and citizenship of a competitor).
-The Results Team has different requirements depending on different circumstances.
+The WRT has different requirements depending on different circumstances.

 There are 2 types of data changes: